outheastern North Carolina A

-The program is managed by the Unit Coordinator, Lieutenant Perkins of the Wilmington Police Department, Special Operations Division.
-Lieutenant Perkins has directed the efforts of this unit from inception and is the primary leadership for the section.
+The program is managed by the Unit Coordinator, Lieutenant Cochran of the Wilmington Police Department, Special Operations Division.

 The program is directed by the Executive Board that is made up of the Leadership (Chief or Sheriff) of the participating agencies and is as follows:

 - Sheriff Carson H. Smith, Pender County Sheriff Department

 - Chief Timothy Jayne, Leland Police Dept